Aino Riikka Purje: Career

 In 2013 Aino was a member of the Finnish group that competed at the World Championships in Kyiv, along Solja Sade, Jenni Kaita, Riikka Kangas, Heleri Kolkkanen and Sonja Kokkonen, she was 20th in the All-Around.

 In June 2014 her, Riikka Kangas, Heleri Kolkkanen, Elina Koprinen, Kristina Lapina and Sonja Kokkonen participated in the European Championships in Baku finishing 12th overall, 13th with 10 clubs and 10th with 3 balls & 2 ribbons.
 In September the group finished 17th in the All-Around, 15th with 5 pairs of clubs and 19th in the mixed event at the World Championships in Izmir.

 At the 2015 European Games Finland was 11th in the All-Around qualification and did not advance to finals.
 In July the group won two bronze medals in the All-Around and with 5 ribbons at the 2015 Summer Universiade in Gwangju.
-Two months later Aino, Heleri Kolkkanen, Elina Koprinen, Iina Linna, Sonja Kokkonen and Kati Rantsi competed at the World Championships in Stuttgart, being 15th overall, 14th with 10 clubs and 13th with 3 balls & 2 ribbons.
+Two months later Aino, Heleri Kolkkanen, Elina Koprinen, Iina Linna, Sonja Kokkonen and Kati Rantsi competed at the World Championships in Stuttgart, being 15th overall, 14th with 5 ribbons and 13th with 3 hoops & 2 clubs.

 In February 2016 she took part in the World Cup in Espoo, taking 5th place in the All-Around and with 5 ribbons and 6th in the mixed event.
 In April they competed at the Olympic Test Event in Rio de Janeiro ending in 4th place, narrowingly missing the Olympic qualification.
 At the European Championships in Holon the Finnish group was 7th in the All-Around, 10th with 5 ribbon and 5th in the mixed event.